fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 [entryPoints.traefik]
 address = ":8080"
 ```
-1. Publish to Azure once again.
+3. Publish to Azure once again.
-1. Configure your domain CNAME to target your cluster URL/IP.
+4. Configure your domain CNAME to target your cluster URL/IP.
-1. The Store Web application should now be available on https://{your-domain}.
+5. The Store Web application should now be available on https://{your-domain}.
 If not, ensure that the port 443 is enabled in the Azure Load Balancer.
+In case the Service Fabric was used to test the deployment the URL to test is https://{clusterfqdn}.{region}.cloudapp.azure.com

-## Challenge 5: Canary release with Traefik
+## <a name="challenge5">Challenge 5: Canary release with Traefik</a>

-Canary release is a way we can slowly release new software versions by only redirecting a porting of the traffic to the newest version in order to minimize risks.
+Canary release is a way we can carefully release new software versions by only redirecting a small percentage of the requests to the newest version in order to minimize risks.
 After verifying that the newly deployed version is behaving as expected we can remove the older version and redirect all traffic to the latest version.

-For this scenario we are going to support multi version deployments of the StoreApp by creating a branch v2, pumping all versions to 2.0.0 and deploying it under the name fabric/StoreApp_v2, this way version 1.0.0 will stay co-exist.
+For this scenario we are going to support multi version deployments of the StoreApp by creating a branch v2, pumping all versions to 2.0.0 and deploying it under the name fabric/StoreApp_v2, this way version 1.0.0 will co-exist with version 2.0.0.

 Before we deploy the application we need to change the Traefik extensions in each service to use backend groups.
-Backend groups allow a single frontend (/, /api/location and /api/product) to be served by multiple backends ( "/" => fabric:/StoreApp/StoreWeb, fabric:/StoreApp_v2/StoreWeb).
+Backend groups allows a single frontend ("/", "/api/location" and "/api/product") to be served by multiple backends ( "/" => fabric:/StoreApp/StoreWeb, fabric:/StoreApp_v2/StoreWeb).
 We then define the distribution of each backend using a weight.

-This is the step by step guide in making a canary release of Store from version 1 to version 2.
+This is the step by step guide to make a canary release of the StoreApp from version 1 to version 2.

 1. Open the StoreApp solution

-2. Redefine the StoreWeb Traefik extensions using backend group "store-web"
+2. Redefine the StoreWeb Traefik extensions in file ServiceManifest.xml to use the backend group "store-web"
 ```xml
 <Extension Name="Traefik">
   <Labels xmlns="http://schemas.microsoft.com/2015/03/fabact-no-schema">